Producer Prices in Luxembourg

 Luxembourg - Producer Prices

-FocusEconomics Consensus Forecast panelists project harmonized inflation to average 0.3% in 2020, which is down 1 percentage points from last month’s estimate.
-In 2021, they see harmonized inflation averaging 1.4%.
+FocusEconomics Consensus Forecast panelists project harmonized inflation to average 2.6% in 2021, which is up 0.2 percentage points from last month’s estimate.
+In 2022, they see harmonized inflation averaging 1.8%.

 Luxembourg - Producer Prices Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 September 8, 2021

 Harmonized consumer prices rose 1.07% month-on-month in August, swinging from the 0.39% drop recorded in the prior month.